commandlayer/protocol-commons/ONBOARDING.md

 # ONBOARDING — Protocol-Commons

-Welcome to **CommandLayer Protocol-Commons** — the canonical verb + schema layer.
+Welcome to **Protocol-Commons** — the canonical verb + schema layer for autonomous agents.

-This repo defines the **semantic contract** for autonomous agents:
+This repo defines the **semantic contract**:

-- What actions exist (verbs)
+- What actions exist (canonical verbs)
-- How requests and receipts are structured (schemas)
+- How requests and receipts are structured (typed schemas)
 - How they bind into x402 envelopes and trace primitives

-If you break this, you break everyone’s agents.
-Treat it as core infra.
+Stable semantics here protect the entire agent ecosystem.

 ---